 Acetic acid (CH3COOH) or as we more commonly know it, vinegar, has a pH of 2.4 at 5% dilute solution.
 Acetic acid is primarily used in the production of vinyl acetate monomer, followed by ester production and used to create solvents for inks, paints and coatings.
 Acetic acid has proved to be widely useful in the medical industry, especially in the treatment of cancer amongst many other conditions such as ear infections.
 And of course, acetic acid is used in food production.
 Surprisingly enough, vinegar is only 4-18% acetic acid by mass.
 Despite seeming reasonably harmless, acetic acid, specifically in concentrated amounts can be considerably harmful to human health and the environment.

-Ammonium hydroxide (NH4OH) is a base with a pH of 10.09.
-It is often used as a glass cleaning agent in various commercial and industrial products.
-Ammonium hydroxide is also used as an additive to maintain the correct level of acidity in food items.
-It is also used as a refrigerant and in the production of detergents, textiles, soaps, ceramics, pharmaceuticals, inks and explosives.
-Ammonium hydroxide may cause extensive tissue damage if it is exposed to the skin and therefore it needs to be stored in a safe and compliant manner.
+Ammonium hydroxide (NH4OH) has a pH of 10.09 and is often used as a glass cleaning agent in various commercial and industrial products.
+You will also find ammonium hydroxide in food items where it is used as a food additive to the correct level of acidity.
+This corrosive base is also commonly used as a refrigerant and can be found in a range of products including detergents, textiles, soaps, ceramics, pharmaceuticals, inks and explosives.
+As ammonium hydroxide may cause extensive tissue damage if it is exposed to the skin, it must be stored in a safe and compliant manner.

-Potassium hydroxide (KOH) is a base with a pH of 10.98.
-It is commonly used in the production of fertilizers, biodiesels and soft soaps.
-Potassium hydroxide is used as an electrolyte and in a process commonly referred to as chemical cremation or resonation.
+Potassium hydroxide (KOH) has a pH of 10.98 and is commonly used in the production of fertilisers, biodiesels and soft soaps.
+Potassium hydroxide is used as an electrolyte in a process commonly referred to as chemical cremation or resomation.

-Sodium Hydroxide (NaOH) is a base with a pH of 13.
-Although it is predominantly used in the paper industry, it plays an important role in tissue digestion and in the manufacturing of sodium sales and detergents.
-Sodium hydroxide is also used as a cleaning agent and as a pH regulator in organic synthesis and metal production.
+Sodium Hydroxide (NaOH) has a pH of 13.
+Although it is predominantly used in the paper industry, it plays an important role in tissue digestion and in the manufacturing of sodium salts and detergents.
+Sodium hydroxide can also be found in cleaning agents and as a pH regulator in organic synthesis and metal production.
 If sodium hydroxide is not handled and stored in a safe corrosive storage cabinet, it can be dangerous to human health and the environment.

-Sodium hypochlorite (NaClO) is a base with a pH of approximately 13 at 10-15% concentration.
-It is used in various industries such as waste management and food production as a bleach or disinfectant.
-Sodium hypochlorite also has other applications.
-It is used as an antiseptic in the medical industry and as a pesticide in the agricultural industry.
+Sodium hypochlorite (NaClO) has a pH of approximately 13 at 10-15% concentration.
+It is used in various industries, including waste management, as a bleach or disinfectant.
+Sodium hypochlorite also has other applications, including as an antiseptic in the medical industry and as a pesticide in the agricultural industry.

-There are many corrosive substances that are used in the workplace on a regular basis.
-To minimise harm to the people in your organisation, it’s important to store corrosive substances in a safe manner.
-One aspect of safe storage is ensuring that class 8 corrosive substances are segregated from other incompatible classes of dangerous goods.
-For more information on how to segregate corrosive substances from other incompatible classes of dangerous goods, download our free dangerous goods segregation chart by clicking on the image below 👇.
+From mining operations to hospitality venues, a diverse range of industries regularly use corrosive substances at their workplaces.
+Now that you have a better understanding of corrosive substances and their pH levels, it’s important to consider proven strategies that will minimise their harm, including the safe storage of corrosive substances.
+One important aspect of safe storage is ensuring that class 8 corrosive substances are segregated from other incompatible classes of dangerous goods.
+If you’d like to learn how to segregate corrosive substances from other incompatible classes of dangerous goods, download our free dangerous goods segregation chart by clicking on the image below.